nano-sketch/webgldonuts/README.md

 # webgldonuts
-donuts are good, so i made one with webgl. this is a minimal webgl project that renders a rotating 3d donut (torus) in the browser.
+donuts are good, so i made one with webgl. this is a minimal webgl project that renders a rotating 3d donut (torus) in the browser. if you want to learn how to implement your own you can checkout mozzila docs--> [here](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL)

 ## usage